 After any Florida car crash, you may be able to recover compensatory damages for your injuries.
 These damages could include compensation for your past and future medical expenses, lost income, out-of-pocket costs, physical pain, and emotional suffering.
-Compensatory damages are critical to your recovery and often the only type of damages possible after a car crash.
-However, if a drunk driver caused your accident, other damages may also be possible.
+Compensatory damages are critical to your recovery and are often the only type of damage possible after a car crash.
+However, if a drunk driver caused your accident, other damage may also be possible.

 Punitive Damages Punish the Drunk Driver

 Punitive is defined as "serving for, dealing with, or administering punishment."
 The emphasis of the mentioned damages in the preceding paragraph was on the victim.
 Punitive damages, as the meaning of the term implies, are distinct.
 When enforced, they are aimed at the perpetrator.
 While the damages are described in monetary terms and granted to the victim, their purpose is to punish the offender rather than to cure the sufferer.